1821 Info 8a: Caleb Crompton

 9 January 1943

-twenties, presumably trying to find work etc. At one point he was stung by an insect on his eye and he ended up losing the sight in his right eye.
+an insect on his eye and he ended up losing the sight in his right eye.
 He was befriended by a tribe of aborigines at one point and he lived with them for a time and they looked after him.

 Alice was given an ultimatum by her parents: stop seeing William Henry or be disown.
 Alice stuck to her guns though and William and Alice married on 03 May 1913 in the Dorcas Street Presbyterian Church, South Melbourne.
 Alice never spoke to her parents again.

-1821info9a, sheet 2
+1821info8a, sheet 2

+It's interesting to note that William's marriage certificate records his surname as COX-CROMPTON, which he no doubt had because his uncle and aunt were Crompton.
 But, on his daughter's birth certificate (Stella May, born in 1922 and married at Marrickville, NSW) and his death certificate he had changed back to Cox.
 Diane Thorne writes:

-[When William henry jnr was adopted he was] given the name Cox-Crompton as his mother did not want him to lose his true identity, and therefore some off-spring were christened Cox- Crompton.
+[When William Henry jnr was adopted he was] given the name COX-CROMPTON as his mother did not want him to lose his true identity, and therefore some off-spring were christened Cox-Crompton.
 The Crompton was dropped when my mother Stella was born.

 My grandparents were quite poor people and here, as I'm sure elsewhere, a double barrel name represented a certain status, which I'm sure both of them felt uncomfortable with.
 Perhaps, when his adoptive parents died, he felt as though he could drop the [Crompton] without hurting anyone's feelings.
 Although, this to me doesn't seem to be the reason why as he always told of being mis-treated as a youngster and that is why he absconded.
 He may have even dropped the name because of this very thing!